anbui0211/setup-guides/README.md

-# Dotfiles Collection
+# Setup Guildes Collection

-This repository contains my personal dotfiles for various tools to maintain a consistent development environment across machines.
+This repository contains my personal dotfiles and setup file for various tools to maintain a consistent development environment across machines.

 ## Description